Motorcyclist dies near McCook; DPS urges riding safety - NewsBreak

 Motorcyclist dies near McCook; DPS urges riding safety

-McCOOK, Texas ( ValleyCentral ) — An Edinburg man died Sunday in a motorcycle crash while negotiating a curve on FM 490 in McCook.
+McCOOK, Texas (ValleyCentral) — An Edinburg died Sunday in a motorcycle crash while negotiating a curve on FM 490 in McCook.

 David Gonzalo Franco, 44, died at the scene, according to the Texas Department of Public Safety.